translate/translate/docs/releases/index.rst

 Release Notes
 *************

-The following are release notes for Translate Toolkit:
+The following are release notes for the Translate Toolkit releases.

+These are the changes that have happened in the Translate Toolkit and which may impact you.
+If you use Pootle, Virtaal or any other application that makes use of the Translate Toolkit you may want to familiarize yourself with these changes.

 Upcoming releases